Eriksholm: The Stolen Dream: Synopsis

 The game is set in the fictional city of Eriksholm located in the Kingdom of Rosmark during the Industrial Revolution.
 The Kingdom of Rosmark is actively hostile with the neighboring Sakhin people.
 The game follows a young orphan, Hanna, whose brother Herman disappears after stealing a valuable item, prompting a police pursuit.
 Hanna enlists the help of Alva and Sebastian and embarks on a quest to uncover the truth behind Herman's disappearance, as events transform them into symbols of change.

-Hanna awakens after miraculously surviving an infectious plague called the Heartpox, a disease which causes skin rashes to appear across the body and eventually reaches the chest area, where nearly all of the victims perish from cardiac arrest.
+Hanna awakens after miraculously surviving an infectious plague called the Heartpox, which causes skin rashes and eventually cardiac arrest.
 The city of Eriksholm is in decline due to the lack of trade stemming from a Heartpox quarantine.
 Hanna's brother, Herman, tells her to rest while he goes to work; however, he does not return.
-The police come to raid the rundown Cutter's Hill district where the siblings live.
-When the police try to take Hanna to the police station for interrogation, Hanna escapes them by stowing away on a train.
+The police come to raid the rundown Cutter's Hill district where the siblings live and try to take Hanna to the police station for interrogation, but she escapes them by stowing away on a train.
 After escaping Cutter's Hill, Hanna seeks out Alva, a Robin Hood-like figure and head of a gang of child thieves that Hanna and Herman were once part of.
 Hanna recovers her old blowgun from Alva and heads to the Green Rock mine where Herman works to find him.
 Within the mine, she encounters the group of smugglers trying to negotiate an alliance with Alva to smuggle goods in Eriksholm, due to the high demand from the effect of the quarantine, but does not find Herman.
 Hanna navigates the mine but falls into a shaft, and is trapped until Alva comes and rescues her.
 Together, they escape the mine and evade the smugglers and police.